bchavezgd/natalia-wp-theme/README.md

 ## Changelog
             - ** 0.4.8 Pre-Release **
-                  - Removing Bower and replace the dependency managment with npm
+                  - Removing Bower and replace the dependency management with npm
                   - Update to Bootstrap 4 Alpha 4

             - ** 0.4.7 Aug.
 15the 2016 **